Robust Optimal Control for Nonlinear Systems with Parametric Uncertainties via System Level Synthesis: Introduction

 \subsection{Related Work}

 Traditionally, robust optimal control has been divided into two main steps: (1) the optimization of a nominal trajectory (also called reference trajectory, guidance, or feed-forward)~\cite{MALYUTA2021282} and (2) the offline design of a stabilizing feedback (controller) to compensate for modeling errors or disturbances.
-The propagation of those uncertainties is commonly approximated using tubes, funnels~\cite{majumdar2017funnel}, and the corresponding reachable sets around the nominal trajectory are used to ensure robust constraint satisfaction.
-However, this separation may introduce significant conservatism and limit the controller's performance.
+The propagation of those uncertainties is commonly approximated using tubes, or funnels~\cite{majumdar2017funnel}, and the corresponding reachable sets around the nominal trajectory are used to ensure robust constraint satisfaction.
+However, this separation may introduce significant conservatism and limit the controller's performance; compare also~\cite{villanueva2017robust} for a recent approach for nonlinear system.
 In this work, we propose an approach that addresses the limitations of this classic design paradigm by considering joint optimization of the nominal trajectory and error feedback, with a focus on robust constraint satisfaction in nonlinear systems with disturbances.

-Specifically, this work aims to tackle the challenges associated with a particular class of disturbances: parametric uncertainties, which commonly arise from model mismatch.
+Specifically, this work aims to tackle the challenges associated with a particular class of {uncertainties}: parametric uncertainties, which commonly arise from model mismatch.
 Techniques for addressing such uncertainties have been developed in the context of \ac{RMPC}.
 Here, a trajectory optimization problem is solved at each time step, incorporating a fixed feedback and tightened constraints.
 The conservatism of the constraint tightening is well-studied for linear systems~\cite{Kohler2019LinearConservatism,fleming2014multiplicative,Bujarbaruah2021AUncertainty}; however, extending it to nonlinear systems with parametric uncertainties remains a significant challenge in general.
 Although several computationally efficient methods have been proposed, using non-trivial offline designs based on contraction metrics~\cite{Sasfi2022RobustMetrics, Kohler2021ASystems, kohler2021robust}, these approaches often result in system-dependent or conservative designs.